stoicfeats/stoicfeats.github.io/content/posts/how-dns-works.md

 draft: false
 ---

-# Understanding DNS: From Domain Name to IP Address

 DNS, or Domain Name System, acts as the internet's phonebook.
 It converts easy-to-remember names like www.google.com into numerical IP addresses like 142.250.183.132 that computers use to communicate.

 ## Why DNS Exists